Bocreator/MainCode/README.md

 ## Hosting

 Quaver is currently being hosted on [replit](https://replit.com/).
 However, it is in the process of being shifted to run on [Heroku](https://replit.com/).
 Currently, we are working on a Google Sheets Database using the [Google Sheets API](https://developers.google.com/sheets/api), though free alterntives such as [Supabase](https://supabase.io/) are being considered.
 You may also host on your own personal computer if you are just running the code for a small server and need not require it to operate 24/7.

+## Bot commands

+Quaver includes basic music commands, and more will be added along the way.

+Music commands:
+   * `>play <url/song name>` Gets the song from YouTube
+   * `>skip` Skips the current song on the playlist; If there are no more songs on the playlist, the last song will be skipped and no more songs will be played; If loop is on, `>skip` will skip the current song and go on to the next song on the playlist and loop is turned off
+   * `>stop`/`>disconnect` Disconnects the bot from the music channel.
+This will delete the playlist of the server
+   * `>pause` Pauses the current song as well as the playlist
+   * `>unpause`/`>resume` Resumes/Unpauses the current song as well as the playlist
+   * `>playlist` Shows the current song playing as well as upcoming songs
+   * `>loop` Loops the current song.
+What this does is adding the current song to the top of the playlist to be played again; Doing `>skip` will disable `loop`

+Non-music commands:
+   * `>about` Shows information about the bot
+   * `>help` Shows the list of functions of the bot